FILET81/Shark-Attack/README.md

 # Sharks-Attack

-Encoding .csv file
+Encoding .csv file - Done

 Create a copy of original DataFrame
 Check and clean dataset
-Look for a list of countries by continent
+Look for a list of countries by continent - Done

 Show trend over years
 Show shark attacks by country/continent